CONP-PCNO/conp-documentation/Developers-Notes/conp-dataset_crawlers/OSF_crawler_metadata_mapping_with_API_responses.md

 To simplify the table below, the following follow convention will be used:

-- `data` corresponds to the data result from the API reponse above
+- `data` corresponds to the data result from the API response above
 - `contributor` corresponds to the API response of the endpoint `['data']['relationships']['contributors']['links']['related']['href']` which returns an array of contributor dictionaries (`"data": [{}, {}, {}...]`)
 - `license` corresponds to the API response of the endpoint `['data']['relationships']['license']['links']['related']['href']`